dmitmel/penguins-game/README.md

 ![new game dialog](docs/gui_new_game_dialog.png)

 Here you can set the parameters of the game (the labels should be more or less self-descriptive).
 Most of them are set to default values which are good enough, but you must enter the names of the players before beginning.
-The drop-downs near the player name boxes lets you choose whether this particular player is a normal human or a bot program will be playing instead, allowing you to play against a computer program (yes, you can change both players to be bots to pit them against each other).
+The drop-downs near the player name boxes lets you choose whether this particular player is a normal human or a bot program will be playing instead, allowing either for two players sitting in front of the computer to play against each other, or for you to play against a computer program (yes, you can change both players to be bots to pit them against each other).
 After entering the parameters press "OK" to start the game.

 ![game screen](docs/gui_game_screen.png)